samuelsyun/GuessingGame/README.md

 ## Guessing Game

-Simple game of guessig a randomly produced winning number between 1 - 100.
+# Simple game of guessig a randomly produced number between 1 - 100.
+# After entering a guess, player can click Submit button or simply press Enter.
-Player has 5 chances.
+# Player has 5 chances.
+# Player can click Hint button for hints.
-Player can get a hint and reset the game.
+# Player can click Reset button to restart the game.

-html, css, bootstrap, javascript, and jquery
+# html, css, bootstrap, javascript, and jquery